asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 **> http://169.254.169.254/latest/meta-data/ is the URL that you can use to retrieve the Instance Metadata of your EC2 instance, including the public-hostname, public-ipv4, public-keys et cetera. <**

+**Egress-only Internet Gateway**
+An Egress-only Internet gateway is a horizontally scaled, redundant, and highly available VPC component that *allows outbound communication over IPv6 from instances in your VPC to the Internet, and prevents the Internet from initiating an IPv6 connection with your instances*.

+### To enable outbound-only Internet communication over IPv4, use a NAT gateway instead. ###

+**You can attach an elastic network interface (ENI) to an EC2 instance in the following ways:**
+- When it's running (hot attach)
+- When it's stopped (warm attach)
+- When the instance is being launched (cold attach).

+**While selecting EC2 instances for your web application, consider:**
+- CPU utilization
+- I/O operations
+- minimum Memory requirements